klaascuvelier/klaascuvelier.github.io/_posts/2018-03-14-lerna-with-build-step.md

 thus only publishing the
 generated files.

-Importing those repositories into Lerna like that was a bit of a problem; Lerna does not really have a build step, you can't specify a subfolder to be published and there would be quite some duplicated build code.
+Importing those repositories into Lerna like that was a bit of a problem; Lerna does not have a build step, you can't specify a subfolder to be published and there would be quite some duplicated build code.

 The problem could be solved by just copying over the `src` folder and `package.json` file from the original repos